 Discover some of the prettiest villages in the Cotswolds on this 5.4-mile/8.6km Bourton-on-the-Water to the Slaughters walk, a circular route which takes you along the banks of the Rivers Windrush and Eye, past historic churches, stone cottages, mills and manor houses.

-The route starts in the village of Bourton-on-the-Water, nicknamed the ‘Venice of the Cotswolds’ for its pretty setting on the River Windrush.
+The route starts in the village of Bourton-on-the-Water, nicknamed the ‘Venice of the Cotswolds’ for its lovely setting alongside the River Windrush.
 It’s one of the Cotswolds’ most popular spots, and home to attractions like the Model Village, Cotswold Motoring Museum and Birdland.

-The Bourton-on-the-Water to the Slaughters walk takes around two–three hours.
-It includes sections of the Wardens Way and Windrush Way long-distance walks, following pathways and quiet county roads, with a couple of good places to eat and drink along the way.
+The Bourton-on-the-Water to the Slaughters walk takes around two–three hours to complete.
+It includes sections of the Wardens’ Way and Windrush Way long-distance walks, following pathways and quiet county roads, with a couple of good places to eat and drink along the way.

 Bourton-on-the-Water to the Slaughters walk details and map